cagostino/open-web-copilot/README.md

 ```bash
 ollama run llama3 #or other ollama models
 ```
 If you want to use other models, be sure to change the MODEL_NAME param in the .env file to the correct model name.
+Smaller ones like phi3, qwen, deepseek-coder are good options if your hardware is not as powerful.

 Start the node server